Sternisaea/gosend/README.md

-*10 october 2024*
+*14 october 2024*

 **WORK IN PROGRESS**

 # gosend
-**gosend** is a command line tool written in Go to send e-mails over STARTTLS or SSL/TLS.
+**gosend** is a command line SMTP client written in Go to send e-mails over STARTTLS or SSL/TLS.
 It supports plain text, HTML and attachments.

 ## Flag Options